mbclause/Advanced-Computer-Graphics-Projects/README.md

 # Advanced Computer Graphics Projects

 This repository contains four programming assignments for **CPSC 566 – Advanced Computer Graphics** at CSUF.
-Each project explores a core graphics concept using **C++** and **OpenGL**, including hierarchical modeling, skeletal animation, and physical simulations.
+Each project explores a core graphics concept using **C++** and **OpenGL**, including curve modeling and swept-surface generation, hierarchical modeling, skeletal animation, and physical simulations.

 > 💡 Many of the projects were built on a base code framework provided by the professor.
 Student contributors implemented and debugged required components as outlined in each assignment.